Alexander888888888/Learning-Log/codecademy projects/Javascript/Grammar Checker Project/README.md

 To see the array we’ll be working with throughout the lesson, log storyWords to the console.

-After you’ve viewed the storyWords array, comment out the console.log() statement before moving to the next task.
+After you’ve viewed the storyWords array, comment out the console.log() statement.

 Here is the code we will be working with: